Champagne R. Dumont & Fils

 Solera Reserve

-The vintage wines, which are a blend of 65% Pinot Noir and 45% Chardonnay, are assembled and then matured “sur lattes” for five to six years before being disgorged.
-According to the characteristics of the vintage the dosage varies.
-This vintage 2010 has a dosage of 5 grams.
-Regard and attention to quality insures a vintage champagne that expresses the complexity and elegance that great champagne can achieve.
+The vintage wines, which are a blend of 60% Pinot Noir and 40% Chardonnay, are assembled and then matured “sur lattes” for 8 years before being disgorged.
+Regard and attention to quality ensures a vintage champagne that expresses the complexity and elegance that great champagne can achieve.
+The 2012 is produced without dosage.

-The Vintage Blanc de Noir is produced from three parcels: Moulin A Vent, En Ville and Cote Roi.
+Blanc de Noirs Vintage 2012 The Vintage Blanc de Noirs is produced from three parcels: Moulin A Vent, En Ville and Cote Roi.
 Each parcel is fermented separately in stainless-steel tanks and the wines are selected because of their suitability for long maturation.
 The individual wines stay in tank “sur lie” for six months after which the “assemblage” is made.
-The bottling was done in May 2010 and the disgorgement in October of 2019, thus a bit more than nine years “sur lattes”.
-The dosage is 3g.
+The 2012 is produced without dosage.

 Coteaux Champenois "La Voie de Chanay" Rouge